Chrissy Teigen Posts Video Of John Legend Naked In The Shower

-Chrissy Teigen posted a funny new video to Instagram Friday afternoon, one which starred her husband John Legend.
-In the new post, Chrissy is standing in their vacation bathroom while hubby John is in the background taking a shower.
-The “All of Me” singer appears to have no idea that he’s being filmed by his model wife, but Chrissy seemed to think it was hilarious.
+Chrissy Teigen posted a funny new video to Instagram on Friday afternoon, one which starred her husband, John Legend.
+In the new post, Chrissy was standing in their vacation bathroom while John was in the background taking a shower.
+The “All of Me” singer appeared to have no idea that he was being filmed by his model wife, but Chrissy seemed to think it was hilarious.

 As she was capturing the steamy shower, Chrissy moved her hand in such a way to keep John’s butt from being exposed to the camera.
 She laughed while filming her husband in the short five-second clip.

-The former Sports Illustrated model was donning a bathing suit in the photo which featured a cut out on her left side.
+The former Sports Illustrated model was donning a bathing suit in the photo which featured a cutout on her left side.
 The black suit was a one-piece that was very flattering on her frame.

-Friends of the model found the video just as funny as Chrissy, and they began filling up the comment section with jokes of their own.
+Friends of the model found the video just as funny as Chrissy, and they began filling up the comments section with jokes of their own.

 “Why is he not singing in the shower??
 What a waste of talent and acoustics,” popular Instagram account Tank Sinatra wrote.